 - Keep the knees bent and place the hands adjacent the thighs.

-- Gradually lift your body (from middle body to the thighs)
+- Gradually lift your body (from a middle body to the thighs)

 - Don’t strain, just lift the body a few inches above the floor.